thomasf/go-bash-completion/README.md

 # go bash completion

-*this is a work in progress, gathering data*
+*this is a work in progress, still considering other ways to implement things*

-Initially this bash completion is based on the one removed from the go main repo.
+Initially this bash completion is based on [the one removed from the go repository](https://codereview.appspot.com/105470043/patch/40001/50002).

+# Added features

+## Cache of go package list

+Output of "go list all std" is stored inside an an environment variable, so it's on a per shell level.
+The `_go_clear_cache` function clears the cache if needed.

 ## What are the alternatives?
 * [deleted from go/misc/bash/go](https://codereview.appspot.com/105470043/patch/40001/50002)